shash42/ApertiumBidixGen/Tool/README.md

 <h4> 2.
 Execution Mode </h4>

-There are 2 possible modes, <code> -possible_translations </code> and <code> -get_predictions </code>. <br>
+There are 2 possible modes, <code> --possible_translations </code> and <code> --get_predictions </code>. <br>

-Here, it is important to know that on running the main algorithm (-possible_translations), it produces a 'possibilities.txt' file in the target experiment folder.
+Here, it is important to know that on running the main algorithm (--possible_translations), it produces a 'possibilities.txt' file in the target experiment folder.
 These are translations accompanied by their 'confidence' scores.
 Then, the user can execute <code>./bidixgen</code> with appropriate arguments again and convert the possibilities into predictions, produced in the 'predictions.txt' file.
 This is done to allow the user to play with different confidence thresholds and see which suits their needs best.

-<h5> 2A. -possible_translations </h5>
+<h5> 2A. --possible_translations </h5>

+It takes as a compulsory attribute the path to the folder containing parsed input files which are used to generate possible translations.
+All files in this folder must have language pairs of the format "abc-xyz.txt" if abc and xyz are the 3-letter codes of the source and target language respectively.
+This is also the default generated by the parser. <br>

 The program has some default hyperparameters as described later, and these can be changed by you as the user to see what works best for your language-pair and requirements.
 This can be done by adding <code> --hyperparameter_file="path_to_hyperparameter_config" </code>as an attribute. <br>